autobrr/autobrr.com/docs/filters/actions.md

 Available options:

-* Save path: optional
+- Save path: optional
-* Label: optional
+- Label: optional
-* Limit download and upload speed: optional
+- Limit download and upload speed: optional
-* Add as paused: default false
+- Add as paused: default false

 Built in re-announce will make sure it works with initially broken trackers.

 ### Radarr, Sonarr, Lidarr and Whisparr

-Autobrr supports the ability to push directly to the *arr suite of services.
+autobrr supports the ability to push directly to the \*arr suite of services.

 Could be useful to do some basic filtering before sending.